czming/RONELD-Lane-Detection/README.md

   python test.py
 ```

-Some sample images from the CULane dataset (https://xingangpan.github.io/projects/CULane.html) with lane outputs from the SCNN model have been included included to test the method.
+Some sample images from the CULane dataset (https://xingangpan.github.io/projects/CULane.html) with lane outputs from the SCNN model have been included included to showcase the method.

 <br>

 ## Citing RONELD
+If you find RONELD helpful to your research, please cite it:
 ```
 @misc{chng2020roneld,
       title={RONELD: Robust Neural Network Output Enhancement for Active Lane Detection},